As seen on

 The cost of public and employers' liability business insurance is highly variable, starting from around £100 a year but rising into the thousands of pounds a year for some businesses.
 The price of cover mostly depends on the type of work your business does and the number of employees.

 Riskier lines of work cost more to insure—from both a public liability and an employers' liability point of view.
 For example, there's more risk of an accident at a building site causing a construction company to be found liable for injury or damage to a third party or an employee, when compared to a less hazardous occupation like business consultant.
+(So, not surprisingly, construction insurance is relatively expensive compared to many other lines of work.)

 Also, the number of employees plays a large role in the cost of cover.
 The more employees, the more expensive a business's EL insurance.
 That said, each additional employee typically costs a little bit less to insure, as you can see in the table below.